0xsuk/finyl/README.md

 <details>
 <summary>detail</summary>

-When user loads a track, say "/rekodboxusb/Contents/UnknownArtist/UnknownAlbum/trackname.wav", in multi-stems mode, finyl looks for matching stems files in /rekordboxusb/finyl/separated/hdemucs_mmi/".
+When user loads a track, say `/rekodboxusb/Contents/UnknownArtist/UnknownAlbum/trackname.wav`, in multi-stems mode, finyl looks for matching stems files in `/rekordboxusb/finyl/separated/hdemucs_mmi/`.
-Here is the exact stem filepath that format finyl considers a match:
+Here is the exact stem filepath format that finyl considers a match:
 `/<rekordboxusb>/finyl/separated/hdemucs_mmi/<anything>-<stem name>-<md5sum of the original file>.<any extension>`

-./separate creates stem files that finyl considers a match.
+`./separate` creates stem files that finyl considers a match.
 By default, the stem file extension is wav, because it is not compressed, thus fast to read.
-You can change this to anything ffmpeg can decode, by modifying the ./separate.cpp
+You can change this to anything ffmpeg can decode, by modifying the `separate.cpp`

 In theory, you could use any other audio separation program, or other demucs model.
-To do that, you just need to replace all occurence of "demucs" or "hdemucs_mmi" to something else in the source.
+To do that, you just need to replace all occurence of `demucs` or `hdemucs_mmi` to something else in the source.
 However, in my opinion now, demucs performs better and faster than other programs (tried UVR, spleeter), so not going to provide option for them.

 </details>